scribe-public/gitgat/README.md

 Binaries are available for macOS, Linux and Windows.

 The examples below demonstrating safe handling of GitHub's Personal Access Token via an environment variable rely on `cat` and `sed` which are typically available on macOS and Linux.
 They can be obtained for Windows as well, for example, by using [Git for Windows](https://gitforwindows.org/).
-It is also possible to put the token direcly into the configuration file, but do it at your own risk and make sure that it cannot be read by other users.
+It is also possible to put the token directly into the configuration file, but do it at your own risk and make sure that it cannot be read by other users.

 ### Clone this repository
 Clone the repository using: